james2doyle/ohdoylerules.com/content/personal-project/minimal-raspberry-pi-os.md

 ### Samba setup

-Samba lets us access the pi like a hard drive on our local network.
+[Samba](http://en.wikipedia.org/wiki/Samba_%28software%29) lets us access the Pi like a hard drive on our local network.
 Samba *works well with Windows and OSX*, and of course Linux as well.

-If you are not familiar with the vi tool, you should [use this site to learn some basics](http://www.washington.edu/computing/unix/vi.html).
+If you are not familiar with the `vi` tool, you should [use this site to learn some basics](http://www.washington.edu/computing/unix/vi.html).

 Complete the following to setup Samba: